eclipse/che-theia-machines-plugin/README.md

 # Theia Machines Extension
-The example of how to build the Theia-based applications with the che-theia-machines extension.
+This example of how to build the Theia-based applications with a che-theia-machines extension.

 ## Getting started